8 of the Hardest Kanji in Japanese and What They Mean

 When you’ve just started learning kanji, they pretty much all look complicated.

-Then you’ll find that some kanji are simple and friendly enough, while others look like terrifying, vicious, thousand-toothed beasts.
+Then you’ll find that some kanji are simple and friendly enough, while others look much more difficult.

 How can you decipher those extra complex kanji, no less learn them and reproduce them from memory alone?

 In this guide, I’ll show you some of the hardest kanji, with information on their stroke count, and what exactly they all mean!

 - Online Tools for Learning How to Read and Write Kanji

 1. 挨拶 (あいさつ)

 This is a word you’ll hear often in Japan at school and work.
 Considering its prevalence in day-to-day conversation, you’d be surprised at how many people don’t know how to write the kanji for it.

 What makes this kanji so complicated is the uncommonness of the individual kanji characters.
 The characters 挨 and 拶 are almost exclusively paired with each other, meaning that there’s no other kanji pairing (or at least not to my, nor the Internet’s, knowledge) that includes either of the characters in 挨拶.
 These characters were clearly meant for each other, but that just makes it all the more difficult for us to memorize them.